CochainComplex/claude-desktop-manager/README-APPARMOR.md

 Claude Desktop Manager uses [`bubblewrap`](https://github.com/containers/bubblewrap) for creating isolated sandboxes, which requires unprivileged user namespaces.
 On Ubuntu 24.04 and other systems with AppArmor enabled, the default AppArmor policy restricts unprivileged users from creating user namespaces and performing network namespace operations, even when the kernel is configured to allow it.

+### Ubuntu 24.04 Specific Issues

+Ubuntu 24.04 introduces new AppArmor-based restrictions on unprivileged user namespaces as a security measure.
+These restrictions require applications to have explicit AppArmor profiles to use user namespaces.
+Without proper profiles, bubblewrap fails to create sandboxes, preventing Claude Desktop Manager from functioning correctly.

 Symptoms of these issues include:

 - Error messages like `bwrap: setting up uid map: Permission denied`